Story

 The Open Smart City is an approach that encourages citizen engagement and strengthens government accountability.
 Smart cities act in an “open” manner when they make collected city data available to the public.
 Some Canadian cities including TorontoEdmontonMontreal, and Vancouver have created open data plans to improve city transparency and accountability and publish extensive city data online.
 When communities use open smart approaches to understand how people are using energy, water, or transportation options, cities can become more efficient, sustainable and inclusive.
 Check out this Future Fix podcast episode on smart farms in a Northern Indigenous community.

-13. Reimagine outdoor public spaces (with residents) to be greener and inclusive
+13. Reimagine outdoor public spaces to be greener and inclusive

 Committing to a sustainable future is a collaborative effort.
-Work with many stakeholders – especially residents – to reimagine public spaces so that everyone feels they have a right to use the space and that they belong.
-Not sure what placemaking involves?
-This expansive definition at Project for Public Spaces is super helpful.
+Work with community members to reimagine public spaces so that everyone feels they have a right to use the space and that they belong.
+This type of effort is called placemaking.
+A good definition can be found at Evergreen and Project for Public Spaces.

-It can be a lot of fun to change-up your transportation routine.
-If your normal commute is in a car, why not try electric vehicles, trains, or carpooling?
-Live fairly close to where you work?
+As an individual, if your normal commute is in a car, why not try electric vehicles, trains, or carpooling?
+Do you live fairly close to where you work?
 In addition to conventional cycling, you could ride an e-scooter or e-bike.
 The new habit may stick, and you could inspire others to travel differently.

 11. Embrace the sharing economy and libraries of all kinds